anthonyrota/awaken/docs/00-introduction.md

 These structures all combine to allow for the <b>easy creation, transformation \/ composition, and subscription to event streams</b>.
 The 100+ operators we provide allow for you to efficiently filter, aggregate, transform and compose sources of events, and much more.

-Using reactive programming with MicroStream has the following advantages:
+Using reactive programming with Microstream has the following advantages:

-- MicroStream provides a model to <b>drastically simplify dealing with asynchronous data</b>.
+- Microstream provides a model to <b>drastically simplify dealing with asynchronous data</b>.
-- MicroStream allows your code, which handles complex ideas \(such as the transformation and aggregation of different streams of events\), to <b>remain readable and understandable</b> to both you and others.
+- Microstream allows your code, which handles complex ideas \(such as the transformation and aggregation of different streams of events\), to <b>remain readable and understandable</b> to both you and others.
-- MicroStream <b>simplifies the cleanup and disposal of the subscriptions used</b> \(eg. cleaning up open files, event listeners, etc.\), which in the majority of cases is done automatically upon unsubscription.
+- Microstream <b>simplifies the cleanup and disposal of the subscriptions used</b> \(eg. cleaning up open files, event listeners, etc.\), which in the majority of cases is done automatically upon unsubscription.

 ## <a name="motivating-concepts"></a>Motivating Concepts

-The primary idea behind the development of MicroStream is the provision of a reactive model of programming that allows you to create, transform and subscribe to streams of events as simply as you would manage and transform a collection of items such as an <code>Array</code>.
+The primary idea behind the development of Microstream is the provision of a reactive model of programming that allows you to create, transform and subscribe to streams of events as simply as you would manage and transform a collection of items such as an <code>Array</code>.

 ### Avoiding Callback Hell

 We all love promises because they allow for the avoidance of so called [callback hell](https:\/\/en.wiktionary.org\/wiki\/callback\_hell).
 But the problem remains for asynchronous streams of data.
-Using MicroStream frees you from those nasty deep callbacks, increasing the readability of your code and thereby reducing the risk to bugs.
+Using Microstream frees you from those nasty deep callbacks, increasing the readability of your code and thereby reducing the risk to bugs.

 ### Composability